 15. Save Vegetable Scraps for Broth

-Clean carrot peels, celery ends, onion pieces, parsley stems, and other mild vegetable scraps can be saved in a freezer bag for homemade broth.
-This old-school habit turns scraps into flavor instead of trash.
-Once the bag is full, simmer it with water and seasonings for a simple stock.
+You can save and use clean carrot peels, celery ends, onion bits, parsley stems, and other mild vegetable scraps for homemade broth by placing them in a freezer bag.
+This old-school habit turns trash into flavor.
+When the bag is full, just simmer the contents with water and some seasonings—stock made easy!

-It is a small thing, but it makes soups, rice, sauces, and casseroles taste better without buying boxed broth every time.
-Just avoid bitter or strong scraps like too much cabbage or anything spoiled.
-Gigi would happily inspect all scraps for me, but her standards are suspiciously low.
+Sure, it is a small detail, but it avoids having to buy boxed broth every time and instead allows you to make soups, rice, sauces, and casseroles taste better.
+Just steer clear of using bitter or overly strong scraps, too much cabbage for instance, or anything that is spoiled.
+Gigi would gladly sift through all the scraps for me, but her standards are a bit questionable.

 16. Buy Whole Ingredients Instead of Too Many Convenience Foods